smcgregor/privly-seamless-posting-documentation/README.md

 - A message received by `Resource` can be external -- Chrome message from background script,  or internal -- by calling `broadcastInternal()`.

-- Messages send from `broadcastInternal` does not support `sendResponse`.
+- Messages sent from `broadcastInternal` do not support `sendResponse`.

 - A `ResourceItem` can subscribe different kind of message (differentiate by `action` property) by calling `addMessageListener`.